 Before I arrived in Washington DC and took my Segway Tour, I, like many people, was operating under the misapprehension that “the Smithsonian” was just one (albeit the most famous) museum in Washington DC.
 In fact, it’s 19 museums!

 For most people, ticking off just a few of the Smithsonian museums will be more than enough of a challenge though I can’t help admire the spirit of the seven interns who visited 17 of the museums in one day.
-If you’re want to try to do the same, this article tells you how!
+If you’re want to try to do the same, this article tells you how.

 For me, I decided to focus on three of the Smithsonian museums plus Newseum (which has regularly been voted the best museum in Washington DC).
 Two museums in the morning and two in the afternoon make for a pretty packed schedule, particularly given I’m the kind of person who likes to read every last word on every last plaque so a bit of advance planning is required.
 If that seems too harrowing, visit the museums at your own pace.

-Pro Travel Tip: each of the museums I visited had a summary floor plan that highlighted the main attractions in the museum and where to find them.
+Each of the museums I visited had a summary floor plan that highlighted the main attractions in the museum and where to find them.
 For a $1 (optional) donation, it’s worth picking one up if you’re short on time.

-National Museum of American History
+Test Your History at the National Museum of American History

 This was one of my favourite museums in Washington DC.
 Not only does it take you through America’s modern history from transport and the kitchen table (exhibitions during my visit), but you get to see one pop-culture item after another.

-The Ruby Slippers worn during the filming of the Wizard of Oz
+- The Ruby Slippers worn during the filming of the Wizard of Oz

-The original Star Spangled Banner.
+- The original Star Spangled Banner.

-National Museum of Natural History
+See Dinosaurs at the National Museum of Natural History

 There are dinosaur skeletons aplenty in the Museum of Natural History, but that wasn’t the reason I wedged this museum into the middle of my day.
 I wanted to set eyes on the infamous Hope Diamond.
 I fully confess I was too superstitious to take a picture of the diamond lest its powerful curse somehow cause me to lose my beloved iPhone.

-National Gallery of Art
+Visit Europe via the National Gallery of Art

 I could easily have spent the entire day wandering around the National Gallery of Art.
 From sculptures to Renaissance works to Modernism pieces, the museum is both vast and packed full of some of the world’s most significant and identifiable works of art.

-Self Portrait, Vincent Van Gough (1889)
+- Self Portrait, Vincent Van Gough (1889)

 - Little Dancer of Fourteen Years, Edgar Degas (1878–1881)

 - The Japanese Footbridge, Claude Monet (1899)

 Although not forming part of the Smithsonian museums, Newseum definitely deserves a place on your museum list.